Unit 6 - Practice Quiz

 C. Fixed models

-D. Constant models
+D. Dynamic models

 6 If a mathematical model describes a system at a specific point in time without considering time-based changes, it is called a: